blues270/CSPROJECT/README.md

    "Breakdown of Costs": "text-string"
    }

-2. Type of Data - No Refund Policy and Terms of Services
+2. Type of Data - No Refund Policy
-   Purpose: To
+   Purpose: To display rules and limitations within the Services.html, that you can inquiry for a refund and a checklist or survey on why you refunded your ticket and if it is eligible to refund Structure in JSON Format:
+   {
+   "Refunding One Day before Flight": "Y/N"
+     if "Refunding One Day before Flight" == "Y"{
+       console.log("Not Eligible for Refund")
+     } else {
+       console.log("Eligible for Refund")
+     }
+   ""

+   }